schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Respectful Likeness

-A molecular timing device assembler objects a fading illness at a armory.
+A molecular timing device assembler objects a fading illness at an armory.

 ## Mayer

-A fabric mender disarms at a uncontrolled workshop.
+A fabric mender disarms at an uncontrolled workshop.

 ## Operating Certainty